mrshaw01/tiny-transformer/DESIGN.md

 - Generated samples show clear local coherence on the Wikipedia-intro subset (expected to be narrow and somewhat memorized).

-## Proposed repository structure
+## Repository structure (current)

-Keep the repo tiny, with a clear split between “data prep” and “train/sample”.
+Keep the repo tiny, with a clear split between “data prep” and “train/sample”, and a single importable Python package.

 ```
 tiny-transformer/